Francisco Espoz y Mina: Biography

+In the interval he claimed that he had fought 143 actions big and little, had been repeatedly wounded by bullet, sword and lance, had taken 13 fortified posts, and 14,000 prisoners, and had never been surprised by the French.

+Apart from the attempts by Drouet's division during the autumn of 1810, later, and simultaneously, six French generals, with 18,000 men, were actively engaged in trying to put an end to Espoz's operations: Dorsenne, the governor of Burgos; Marshal Reille in Navarre; Caffarelli and his division of Reserve of the Army of Spain, by D'Agoult, the governor of Pamplona; Roguet, and Paris, one of Suchet's brigadiers from the Army of Aragon.

 After the restoration of Ferdinand VII he fell into disfavour.
 On 25/26 September he attempted to bring about an uprising at Pamplona in favor of the Liberal party, but failed, and went into exile.
 His political opinions were democratic and radical, and as a yeoman he disliked the hidalgos (low-ranking nobles).
 The Revolution of 1820 brought him back, and he served the Liberal party during the Trienio Liberal in Galicia, Leon and Catalonia.
-In this last district he made the only vigorous resistance to the French intervention in favor of Ferdinand VII.
+In this last region he made the only vigorous resistance to the French intervention in favor of Ferdinand VII.
 On 1 November 1823 he capitulated, and the French allowed him to escape to England by sea.
 In 1830 he took part in an unsuccessful rising against Ferdinand.

+In 1825 Espoz y Mina published A Short Extract from the Life of General Mina, in Spanish and English, in London.
+Mention is made of him in all histories of the affairs of Spain during the first third of the 19th century.

 On the death of the king he was recalled to Spain, and the government of the regent Christina gave him the command against the Carlists in 1835, though they feared his Radicalism.
 By this time, years, exposure and wounds had undermined his health.
 He was also opposed to Tomás de Zumalacárregui, an old officer of his in the War of Independence, and an even greater master of irregular mountain warfare.
 His health compelled him to resign in April 1835, and his later command in Catalonia was only memorable for the part he took in forcing the regent to grant a constitution in August 1836.
 He died at Barcelona on 24 December 1836.

-In 1825 Espoz y Mina published A Short Extract from the Life of General Mina, in Spanish and English, in London.
-Mention is made of him in all histories of the affairs of Spain during the first third of the 19th century.
 His full Memoirs were published by his widow at Madrid in 1851–52.

 The Plaza de Mina in Cadiz, Spain is named after him.